KhanIvan/open-alert-images-manager/README.md

 # Open Alert Images Manager
-This service controls data about stored photos of missing or found people.
+This service controls data of stored photos of missing or found people.

 # Technologies
 * Java 8